AWS Transfer for SFTP (or AWS SFTP, for short) is a fully-managed service that transfers files into and out of Amazon S3 via SFTP.

 Standard charges for S3 usage, AWS data transfer rates for data transferred in and out of AWS SFTP, your VPC, and PrivateLink, SFTP domain name lookups using Route53, API Gateway for access to your identity datastores, CloudTrail, and CloudWatch Logs and Events.

-$0.07 for each hour the SFTP server is running (this pricing is for SFTP Gateway 2.0, which is in beta testing right now)
+$0.06 for each hour the SFTP server is running (this pricing is for SFTP Gateway 2.0)

 The cost of the EC2 instance you run